jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-03-checkpoint.md

 #### Section II.
 "Of the different Methods of calculating Compound Quantities."
 Chapter 3.
 "Of the Multiplication of Simple Quantities."

-**270.** When it is only required to represent multiplication, we put each of the expressions, that are to be multiplied together, within two parentheses, and join them to each other, sometimes without any sign, and sometimes placing a point ⋅ between them.
+<span class="art">270</span> When it is only required to represent multiplication, we put each of the
+expressions, that are to be multiplied together, within two parentheses, and join them to each other, sometimes without any sign, and sometimes placing a point ⋅ between them.

 Thus, for example, to represent the product of the two expressions $$a-b+c$$